 Though the Lancet report would produce reforms, infirmaries remained houses of terror for workers, the elderly, the poor, and the disabled until the twentieth century, long after many were taken into state care as municipal hospitals in the wake of the 1929 Local Government Act.
 Even as state and charitable provision grew, the British health care system was guided by a conservative ethos and strictly divided by class.
 It fell far behind its Western counterparts in almost every metric.
 Surveying this landscape begs the question: how was it that these inauspicious origins developed into the world’s first free, comprehensive, and universal health care system?
 As historian Charles Webster notes, “the path to the NHS was by no means inevitable.”
 Indeed, he adds, “any step towards translation of pious sentiments regarding healthcare into practicable objectives was liable to expose clashes of ideological loyalty and stir up conflict between affected vested interests.”

-Behind Britain’s NHS lies a long struggle against health care profiteers and their political allies, one waged on many fronts and by many protagonists.
+Behind the NHS lies a long struggle against health care profiteers and their political allies, one waged on many fronts and by many protagonists.
 But the determinant factors throughout were working-class power, labour organisation, and a socialist vision — without which the miracles of modern medicine would never have been decommodified and provided to so many as a right.

 The Wilderness Years